 Oh goodness.
 The same gorgeous gold brown.
 The same delightful texture and flavor.
 If anything, it was even better than the first.
 Thrilled, I tried it again.
 And again.
 And again.

-My husband and I could not get enough of this bread.
+My husband and I could not get enough of this simple no-knead peasant bread.
 It was sweet enough to eat with a dollop of honey, yet savory enough to dip into soup.
 I could cut it into quarters to snack on like a scone, and my husband would cut those quarters horizontally to make sandwiches for work.

-Don’t let “simple” fool you into thinking that this bread is bland or boring.
+Don’t let “simple” fool you into thinking that this no-knead peasant bread is bland or boring.
 I have yet to find a food that doesn’t pair well with its flavor, though I am excited to switch things up and mix in a few seasonings the next time I bake it.

 Prep Time: 5-10 Minutes